 Who cares that birds don’t carry COVID-19 and that it is not a risk for them?

-We do, because bird health, welfare and food safety is our passion at Poultry Health Services!
+We do, because bird health, welfare and food safety are our passion at Poultry Health Services!

 Still have more questions?